-TFP series for the consumption sector and the investment sector separately.16 TFP growth has consistently been far faster in the investment sector than in the consumption sector.17 Over the full 1987-2015 period, TFP grew by 3.34 per cent per year in the investment sector and by only 0.21 per cent per year in the consumption sector.
+TFP growth has consistently been far faster in the investment sector than in the consumption sector.
+Over the full 1987-2015 period, TFP grew by 3.34 per cent per year in the investment sector and by only 0.21 per cent per year in the consumption sector.
+The investment sector accounted for 24 per cent of business sector nominal output on average over the period, so